oorestisime/oioannou/src/pages/blog/building-subscription-saas-hasura-serverless-auth0.md

 🎉 Hasura takes care about the rest!
 Small note for this to work is to send `x-hasura-role` header and set it to `project_creator`!

-The rest of the permissions are quite easy.
+The rest of the permissions are easier.
 The project_creator role does not need any more permissions unless you want to be returning the inserted project from the mutation.
 As for the user role, we only need to make sure that the user adding another member in the project actually is the owner of the project.
 And to do this we can simply do

 ```json